Acres to square feet conversion table

 Driving the converter

 Enter acres into the input and the square feet update live, no button.
 The dropdown reverses the direction or swaps to other area units, so you stay on one page.
-A reference table beneath the field covers the lot sizes and round numbers people convert most.
+The conversion table above covers the lot sizes and round numbers people convert most.

 Since 43,560 is an exact whole number, there’s no rounding question on this conversion at all.
 Whatever acreage you enter, the square footage comes out precise.